Neolithic symbols in China: Nature

 In general, the Neolithic symbols which have been unearthed to date are found in isolated use (as would be expected with ownership marks or clan symbols) rather than in sequences consistent with representation of the spoken language, and there is no evidence of processes fundamental to the beginnings of a true, useful writing system such as phonetic loan usage.
-As Qiu Xigui (2000, p.
-39) explains:
+Qiu Xigui explains:

-Only when symbols...are consciously used to record words used to form sentences is there a true sign that the development of script has begun.
+Only when symbols ... are consciously used to record words used to form sentences is there a true sign that the development of script has begun.

-Furthermore, the evidence is still extremely scanty, even when the early Shang period evidence is added to the picture:
+Evidence is still scant, even when considering evidence dating to the early Shang period:

-It is still safe to conclude that the earliest known undisputed examples of true writing in China (that is, symbols used to fully record language rather than isolated meanings) are the oracle bones of the late Shang dynasty, c.
-1250 BCE.
+The earliest undisputed examples of true writing in China—where symbols are used to fully record language, rather than simply having individual meanings in isolation—are the oracle bones of the late Shang dynasty, with the earliest examples dated c. thirteenth century BCE.

 Early Neolithic

-The earliest of China's Neolithic signs come from Jiahu, Dadiwan and Damaidi.
+The earliest Neolithic discovered in China symbols come from Jiahu, Dadiwan and Damaidi.